About me

 Emotional Speed Dating

 Emotional Speed Dating is the outcome of a research project on human emotion detection and machine learning.
-I created the study to examine the concept of emotion detection and applied it to creating a game using Unity and C# that uses emotion as an input.
-The game simulates a speed dating event and the objective is to find true love by empathizing with your dates (mimicking their emotions).
-The game utilizes a convolutional neural network as the main tool for emotion detection.
-The study's methods and findings can be read in full or summarized in the poster below.
-Through this project, I aim to gain a deeper understanding about Emotion Detection and Machine learning applications in games.
+I designed the study to examine emotion detection and applied it by creating a Unity/C# game that uses emotion as an input.
+The game simulates a speed dating event, and the objective is to find true love by empathizing with your dates (mimicking their emotions).
+A convolutional neural network powers the emotion detection.
+The study’s methods and findings can be read in full, or summarized in the poster below.
+Through this project, I aimed to deepen my understanding of emotion detection and machine learning applications in games.

 Card Cavern